Sandboarding Peru, Huacachina

 Sandboarding Peru + the Local Community

-Sandboarding Peru have three areas to their business model
+Sandboarding Peru has three areas to their business model

 • The first is the tourist side of sandboarding (be that tourist!)